codacy/chart/docs/infrastructure/eks-quickstart.md

 inside the `backend/` folder and follow terraform's instructions.

 An S3 bucket with a unique name to save your state will be created.
-Note this bucket's name and set it on the `config.tf` file of the `main/` and `setup/` stacks where indicated.
+Note the value of `state_bucket_name` in the output of the command and set it on the `config.tf` file of the `main/` and `setup/` stacks where indicated.

 ### 2. `main` - create a vanilla EKS cluster